Order of the Garter: Ladies of the Garter

 Soon after the founding of the order, women were appointed "Ladies of the Garter", but some historians argue that they were not appointed companions, as they were not knights.
 Queen Philippa was the first lady to be appointed in 1358.
-King Henry VII discontinued the practice in 1488; his mother, Margaret Beaufort, was the last Lady of the Garter before Queen Alexandra.
+King Henry VII discontinued the practice in 1488; his mother, Lady Margaret Beaufort, was the last Lady of the Garter before Queen Alexandra.

 Except for female sovereigns, the next Lady of the Garter named was Queen Alexandra, by her husband King Edward VII.
 King George V also made his consort, Queen Mary, a Lady of the Garter and King George VI subsequently did the same for his wife, Queen Elizabeth, and his daughter Princess Elizabeth (later Queen Elizabeth II).
 Throughout the 20th century, women continued to be associated with the Order, but save for foreign female monarchs, they were not made Companions.

 In 1987, by a statute of Queen Elizabeth II, the installation of "Ladies Companion of the Garter" became possible.
 Unlike previous queens consort, Queen Camilla was named a Royal Lady of the Garter by her mother-in-law, Queen Elizabeth II, when she was still the Duchess of Cornwall.

-In 2022, Valerie Amos, Baroness Amos, became the first Black Lady Companion of the Order since its foundation.
+In 2022, Valerie Amos, Baroness Amos, became the first black Lady Companion of the Order since its foundation.
 Eliza Manningham-Buller, Baroness Manningham-Buller, became the first Lady Companion to be appointed chancellor of the Order, on 18 June 2024.